 Storing and maintaining the integrity of data is at the heart of any business from small sole trader to large multinational company.

-Vital company data including customer and client contact details, stock and sale records, finances, email communications, company documents and other data must be kept safe and secure to ensure the ongoing successful operation of the business.
+Valuable enterprise data including customer contact and financial details, stock and sale records, email communications, company documents and other sensitive information must be thoroughly protected to ensure the ongoing successful operation of the business.

 Over 70% of businesses use some form of cloud computing and recognize that backing up their important data to the cloud is the most cost effective (54% cite cost saving as their primary reason for adopting cloud services), convenient and safest way of storing this information.